Chiflik

-Chiflik, or chiftlik (Ottoman Turkish: Çiftlik; çiflig; чифлик, chiflik; чифлиг, čiflig; τσιφλίκι, tsiflíki; читлук/čitluk), is a Turkish term for a system of land management in the Ottoman Empire.
-Before the chiflik system the Empire used a non-hereditary form of land management called the timar system.
-As the Empire began to collapse, powerful military officers started to claim land from the sultan's holding allowing them to pass the land onto their sons, thus creating the chiflik system.
+The chiflik or chiftlik (çiftlik; çiflig; чифлик, chiflik; чифлиг, čiflig; τσιφλίκι, tsiflíki; читлук/čitluk) is a Turkish term for a system of land management in the Ottoman Empire.
+Before the chiflik system, the Empire used a non-hereditary form of land management called the timar system.
+As the Empire began to collapse, powerful military officers started to claim land from the sultan's holding, allowing them to pass the land to their sons, thus creating the chiflik system.
 This form of land management lasted from the 16th century until the collapse of the Ottoman Empire in 1919.
+The chiflik owners were known as chiftlik-sahibi.

 Background

-In the Ottoman Empire, before the chiflik system was adopted, the timar system was official Ottoman policy.
+Before the chiflik system was adopted, the timar system was the official land management system of the Ottoman Empire.
 The system was one in which the projected revenue of a conquered territory was distributed in the form of temporary land grants among the Sipahis (cavalrymen) and other members of the military class including Janissaries and other servants of the Sultan.
 These land grants were given as compensation for annual military service, for which they received no pay.
 Timars could be small, granted by governors, or large which required a certificate from the Sultan but generally the fief had an annual value of less than twenty thousand akçes.
-Although the military officers were granted land they did not have title which was retained by the Sultan.
-If the military member died or left the land it reverted to the Sultan to be distributed to a new person.
-Under this system the temporary owners could demand about three days labour per year from the peasants living on their land.
+Although the military officers were granted land, they did not have title to it, this being retained by the Sultan.
+If the military member died or left the land, it reverted to the Sultan to be distributed to a new person.
+Under this system the temporary owners could demand about three days' labour per year from the peasants living on their land.
 This is compared to two or three days a week under the Christian feudal system.

 This system of land tenure lasted roughly from the fourteenth century through to the sixteenth century.
 As late as 1528 as much as 87% of the land was officially the Sultan's land, the rest belonging to religious organizations.
 The goals of the system were necessitated by financial, state and expansionist purposes.
 The financial aims of the system were to relieve pressure from the Ottoman state of paying the army as well as to gain a new source of revenue for the central treasury.
 However, the system only worked while new land was being won by advancing Ottoman armies.
-When the Ottoman advance was halted in Europe and the Empire began to contract the Timar system began to collapse.
+When the Ottoman advance was halted in Europe and the Empire began to contract, the Timar system began to collapse.